 Intraoperative Neurophysiological Monitoring Modalities I

-ONLINE – login information will be emailed on the course start date
+ONLINE – login information will be emailed the week before the course start date

 Francois D. Roy, PhD CNIM